Ryuichi-Yamafuji-Lun/grocery-store-management-system/README.md

 Flask as the API that handles the CRUD operation (Create, Read, Update, Delete), and finally, React and TailwindCSS were used to build the front end.
 ## Deployment
-This project is deployed using Hostinger
+This project is deployed using Hostinger and Render